AndyVN2000/vampire-survivor-like/README.md

 - Camera following Player [DONE]

 Enemies
-- Spawns just beyond the bounds of screen
+- Spawns just beyond the bounds of screen [DONE]
 -- Spawn area should follow the position of camera
 - Health
 - Can lose health